dphfox/Fusion/docs/tutorials/components/components.md

 If you don't know what methods to ask for, consider these two strategies.

 1. If you only use common methods (like Fusion's constructors) then it's a safe assumption that the user will also have those methods.
-You can ask for these directly.
+You can ask for a scope with those methods pre-defined.

 	```Lua hl_lines="2"
 	local function Component(